 IAS offers where access to the internet is restricted to a limited set of applications or end points by the end-user’s ISP (sub-internet service offers) infringe upon Article 3(3) first subparagraph, as such offers entail blocking of applications and / or discrimination, restriction or interference related to the origin or destination of the information.

-A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s), as it would infringe Article 3(3) first (and third) subparagraph.
+A price-differentiated offer where all applications are blocked (or slowed down) once the data cap is reached except for the application(s) for which a zero price or a different price than all other traffic is applied would infringe Article 3(3) first (and third) subparagraph in a two-fold manner: There is a technical discrimination by blocking (or slowing down) certain types of traffic above the data cap.
+Furthermore, the price-differentiation involved, which is not application-agnostic, constitutes a non-technical unequal treatment of traffic and would lead to the inadmissibility of the offer as a whole (cf. above paragraph 40a).

-NRAs should apply a comprehensive assessment of compatibility with the Regulation for all those IAS offers which are not as clear as the examples mentioned in paragraph 55.
+(deleted)

 Article 3(3) second subparagraph: reasonable traffic management

 The first subparagraph shall not prevent providers of internet access services from implementing reasonable traffic management measures.
 In order to be deemed to be reasonable, such measures shall be transparent, non-discriminatory and proportionate, and shall not be based on commercial considerations but on objectively different technical quality of service requirements of specific categories of traffic.
 Such measures shall not monitor the specific content and shall not be maintained for longer than necessary.